 Put a spooky spin on your Halloween refreshments with this delicious and great looking fruit drink.
-The easy to make spider garnish will add the “Trick” to this healthy “Treat.”
+This easy Halloween Recipe is quick to make and the spider garnish will add a “Trick” to this healthy “Treat.”

-You know Donna, she has got a ‘Thing” for Halloween and does everything BIG at her house on the BIG day!
-She has even found a way to but a little “spooky” in this great version of a virgin (NO alcohol) Tequila Sunrise.
-The grenadine or pomegranate juice adds the spooky to an otherwise tame orange juice drink.
+There is no shortage of show stopping, easy Halloween Recipes at Donna’s house.
+Her parties are always filled with great surprises and she does everything BIG!
+Donna has even found a way to but a little “spooky” into this great version of a Tequila Sunrise Cocktail (no alcohol).
+The grenadine or pomegranate juice adds the spooky and delicious touch to an otherwise tame orange juice drink.

-She has garnished this with a really cute spider made from licorice whips that she has dangling from a straw.
-She even rimmed the glass in black sanding sugar for that “authentic” Southwest Margarita spin on our second most Southwestern drink… the Tequila Sunrise.
+The super cute spider made from licorice whips is easy to make and dangle from a straw.
+She even rimmed the glass with black sanding sugar for that “authentic” Southwest Margarita spin on our second most Southwestern drink… the Tequila Sunrise.

-Here is how you make these easy mocktails.
+Here is how to make this easy Halloween recipe.
 It is more of a “direction” than a recipe, really.
 The amounts will vary depending on how many drinks you would like to make and how large your glasses are.
 But, they are simple, fast and believe me, you don’t have to be a craft-y person to make these adorable spiders!

 - Thin black licorice ropes